jtarchie/site/README.md

 git push
 ```

-The deployment of the pages is done via Github Actions.
+The deployment of the pages is done via Github Actions, using Cloudflare Pages
+for the static site hosting.